6 Ways to Use Canva to Help Your Online Course Stand Out

 If you’ve ever attended one of Amy Porterfield’s webinars, you’re well aware of what a great job she does with presentation slides.
 They’re clean, colorful, consistent, and well, just fun to look at!

 Everyone has seen all of the same old PowerPoint and Keynote templates used over and over.
 Your presentation slides are another great opportunity to brand your course and Canva is a great tool for that.
-They even have their own templates for you to start with.
+You can use Canva for online course slide decks as they even have their own templates for you to start with.

 6. SUPPLEMENTAL RESOURCES

-Similar to action guides, any number of other supplemental resources can be created using Canva.
-We’ve seen WP Courseware users create workbooks for their course, entire ebooks to accompany the course, “cheat sheets” for quick reference, checklists, and I have even seen one productivity coach using WP Courseware who created his own daily planner for his coaching clients to print out and use.
+Similar to action guides, any number of other supplemental resources can be created.
+You can use Canva for online courses and beyond!
+I’ve seen WP Courseware users create workbooks for their course, entire ebooks to accompany the course, cheat sheets for quick reference, checklists, and I have even seen one productivity coach using WP Courseware who created his own daily planner for his coaching clients to print out and use.

 The sky is the limit, but Canva has templates for all of these as well and it makes them simple to create.
 In fact, a lot of the free ebooks I see being offered as lead magnets for list generation are actually a series of presentation slides.